campolloram/my-notes/SAA/notes.md

 **Exam PowerUp**
 - AMI = One Region, only works in that one region
-- AMI Baking .. creating an AMI from a configured instance + application
+- "AMI Baking" .. creating an AMI from a configured instance + application
 - An AMI can't be edited .. launch instanc, update config and make a new AMI
 - Can be copied between regions (including snapshots)
 - Remember permissions .. default = your account